sernofel/taskManager/README.md

 ## 2. MYFIRSTAPP-REDUX-PROPS
 - Redux:
-  - Crear acciones como añadir, eliminar y completar una tarea
+  - Create actions as add, remove and complete a task
-  - Configurar reducer
+  - Config reducer
-  - Se incluye combineReducers() con la prueba de que tuviéramos varios y probar funcionamiento (esto iría a archivo root de configuración de la store de todo el proyecto)
+  - Add and test combineReducers() like a test if would have several reducers (this, it would was in the root configuration file of the store)
-  - mapStateToProps() y mapDispatchToProps() para sustituir funcionalidades con ayuda de la store
+  - mapStateToProps() y mapDispatchToProps() for replace funcionality with help of the store
 - Formularios:
-  - Implementar formik y validaciones (yup)
+  - formik y validators (yup)
-  - Añadir custom componentes en campos <field> de un formulario con formik
+  - Include custom components in the field <Field> of a formik form Añadir custom componentes en campos <field> de un formulario con formik

 > Docu:
  - Redux-react —> https://es.redux.js.org/docs/basico/